This is a guest post from my son Shane. He wrote it a few weeks ago on the day he, Shan, Dermot and MaMa moved apartment. I hope you enjoy it.

 Yesterday we moved apartment.

-Luckily the move itself has been relatively painless.
+Luckily the moving and shipping through the international movers itself has been relatively painless.
+We were able to hire top professional mover Las Vegas and they did an excellent job helping us move our things from our old apartment.
 We’ve taken over the apartment right next door, which is owned by a very good friend of ours, Saul.
 By complete coincidence or kismet, he bought his 21st floor apartment just two months after I started renting a few metres away.

 Aside from the parks, alfresco dining and general family atmosphere, having a good friend as a neighbour and a growing little community of friends who live nearby has been a large part of the reason I’ve stayed firmly grounded in the upper eastside of Beijing for so long.
 It isn’t the suburbs, but it feels like a town.
 This is even truer since Dermot was born.
 Now we are part of the Chinese community of families and my son is a minor celebrity as the only mixed race child in their group.
 By day a congregation of grannies gather with their grandchildren in the shade of our building or on the benches next to the fishpond.
 When I arrive home in the evening, I’m greeted warmly by all of them as Mama passes Dermot to me and he gives me some much needed, very public affection.

 For my wife Shan and me, leaving this area when our lease was up simply wasn’t an option.
 Now that Saul has migrated back home to Miami, he has agreed to rent us his wonderfully furnished apartment at a good price, knowing we would take good care of it and it of us.
 The only think he asked us to do was to find more plumbing services in Manassas as he was not satisfied with the plumbing service he used to have before.